Osh has Moved to Tennessee

-Why is Osh moving?
+Why did Osh move?
 He needs companions.

 Graphic of a map showcasing Osh's travel across the United States.